gkigiermo/AIDL21-SAGAN/README.md

 - **Google Cloud Platform**

 To launch the instance we used Cloud Deep Learning VM Image.
-We created a Lunux VM, with a n1-highmem-2 machine and 1 NVIDIA Tesla k80 GPU.
+We created a Linux VM, with a n1-highmem-2 machine and 1 NVIDIA Tesla k80 GPU.
 In addition to the Instance, we created a bucket in order to upload the Images from the different datasets (the reduced one, and the ones with the GANs) to then move them to the persistent disk.
 We firstly implemented our code using the Jupyter Notebook function, but since the training process took a long time and Google Cloud Shell would eventually log off, we switched to SSH and launched our script from the terminal.

 ## 5. Results <a name="5-results"></a>